Tokyo 1 Day Itinerary: Asakusa, Harajuku, Shibuya & Shinjuku Route for First-Time Visitors (2026)

 Bad weather near Shibuya Skip Shibuya Sky and use indoor viewpoints, shopping complexes, cafes, or station malls.

-More interest in anime and games Swap Harajuku for Akihabara.
+More interest in anime and games Swap Harajuku for Akihabara, then rejoin the route at Shibuya later in the afternoon.

 Frequently Asked Questions